-The i10 is more expensive to buy than ever before, with the range now starting at almost £13,000, and it’s important to remember you’ll also lose a fair chunk of that list price over an average three-year ownership stretch.
+The i10 is more expensive to buy than ever before, with the range now starting at over £13,000, and it’s important to remember you’ll also lose a fair chunk of that list price over an average three-year ownership stretch.

 Fortunately, the small-capacity petrol engines that power the i10 return decent fuel economy and relatively low CO2 emissions.
 The base 1.0-litre unit with 66bhp achieves a claimed 56.5mpg on the combined cycle and emits 114g/km of CO2 in SE trim.

 Moving up to the 1.2-litre car with 83bhp sees an average of 52.3mpg, with emissions from 124g/km, while the sportier 100bhp 1.0 T-GDI N Line version maintains the same economy and CO2 emissions of 123g/km.